Leroy Snyder: Arrest

 Snyder was questioned in the other murders by detectives Earl Smith and Nate Jones.
 He confessed to each murder with graphic details that had not originally been made public.
 Authorities also investigated Snyder's possible involvement in three additional murders committed in the Camden area, but he was eventually ruled out as a suspect.

 Imprisonment and death

 Under New Jersey law, Snyder couldn't be sentenced to death after a confession, so on July 17, 1970, Snyder was sentenced to three terms of life imprisonment.

-Snyder was required to serve at least 43½ years of his sentence before being considered for parole, which would have been in 2014 at 84 years of age.
+Snyder was required to serve at least 43½ years of his sentence before being considered for parole, which would have been in 2014.
 On October 1, 2001, Snyder, who had served 31 years of his initial sentence, died at New Jersey State Prison at age 70.